Skip to main content

 5. Geothermal and hydrothermal operations

-Reservoir management: The operations to obtain the maximum possible economic recovery from a reservoir on the basis of facts, information, and knowledge.
-Sound reservoir-management practice relies on use of financial, technological, and human resources, while minimizing capital investments and operating expenses to maximize economic recovery of fluid from a reservoir (modified after Thakur, 1996).
+Reservoir management: the operations conducted to obtain the maximum possible economic recovery from a reservoir on the basis of facts, information, and knowledge.
+Sound reservoir-management practice relies on: use of financial, technological, and human resources; safety; and an attempt to minimize capital investments and operating expenses to maximize economic recovery of fluid from a reservoir (modified after Thakur, 1996).

 Base load [power] (also stated as baseload): (a) the minimum power required during the daily cycle of power demand, i.e., when most of the population is asleep, and (b) the amount of power made available by an electric energy producer (e.g., a power plant) to meet that minimum level of power demand.